 Our Facilities & Services

-Adventist HealthCare's Mission of "Christianity in Action" focuses on providing all of our patients with excellent healthcare supported by best practice standards provided in a caring, supportive and safe environment.
+Adventist HealthCare’s Mission of "Christianity in Action" focuses on providing all of our patients with excellent healthcare supported by best practice standards provided in a caring and supportive environment.
+We are committed to patient safety and promoting the wellbeing of our patients, staff, doctors and visitors.

-Adventist HealthCare, comprising Sydney Adventist Hospital, Dalcross Adventist Hospital and San Day Surgery Hornsby, employs a team of skilled professionals dedicated to providing the highest standard of care with positive outcomes for all patients.
-Clinical staff are supported by a Safety & Quality team consisting of:
+Our team of skilled professionals at Adventist HealthCare including Sydney Adventist Hospital and San Day Surgery Hornsby, are dedicated to providing the highest standard of care with positive outcomes for all patients.
+Staff and visiting accredited medical doctors are supported by a Risk, Safety & Quality team consisting of:

 - Quality Management